DosimOnline/DosimOnline/README.md

-Dosim Online dev branch
+Dosim Online
 ===========

-A branch that contains the newest and buggiest version of Dosim Online.
-Every single change will be pushed to this branch.
+A plain game about justice!